steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 [Jump to Top ](#creating-a-modulation-matrix)

-### Add the User Env Controls
+### Adding the User Envelope Controls

 1. Navigate to **Stack > Goup PITCH ENV**.
 Duplicate Group PITCH ENV and rename it to "Group USER ENV".

 ![Creating a Modulation Matrix Stack USER ENV Group](../images/Creating-a-Mod-Matrix-Stack-UserEnv-Group.png)

-2. Look inside Group USER ENV.
-Connect the Value of each control template to the following zone parameters.
+2. In the Group USER ENV, connect the Value of each control template to the following zone parameters:

 |Template|Value|Zone Parameter|
 |:-|:-|:-|